Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: FORMULATING THE MODEL CAUSAL EFFECT

-As described above, we wish to quantify the mediating role of adherence along $\mathcal{P}_{EMY}$ in Figure 1 which does not involve toxicity.
-Effects along such arbitrary (bundles of) causal pathways are known as path-specific effects \citep{pearl2000causality, avin2005identifiability, shpitser2013counterfactual} and it is possible to define them inductively, which results in a quantity that is a function of a nested counterfactual \citep{shpitser2013counterfactual}.
-A general definition for the static-treatment and single-outcome case is given by \cite{pearl2000causality} and \cite{avin2005identifiability}.
-Defining
+As described above, we wish to quantify the mediating role of adherence along $\mathcal{P}_{EMY}$ in Figure 3, which does not involve toxicity. \cite{pearl2000causality} and \cite{avin2005identifiability} give a general definition of path-specific effects in terms of structural equations for the point-treatment and single-outcome case.
+Our definition, which is equivalent, is given in terms of nested counterfactuals \citep{shpitser2013counterfactual}.
+An example of a nested counterfactual used to define pure direct effects (PDEs) and natural indirect effects (NIEs) is $Y(M(e),e')$ \citep{robins1992identifiability,pearl2001direct}.
+The PDE and NIE decompose the total effect as follows:

+The natural indirect effect in particular is interpreted as the change in the mean counterfactual outcome under the comparison treatment when the mediator is changed to the level it would have taken had the subject instead been assigned to the baseline treatment.
+Other counterfactuals defined previously, such as $Y(e)$, can also have nested counterfactual representations, i.e., $Y(e)=Y(M(e),e)$.
+This form relates $Y(e)$ to the counterfactual $Y(m,e)$, since under the consistency assumption, if $M(e)=m$, $Y(e)=Y(M(e),e)=Y(m,e)$ w.p.1.
+Similarly, under the consistency assumption, it follows that if $\mathbf{C_1}(e)=\mathbf{c_1}$, $M(e)=M(\mathbf{C_1}(e),e)=M(\mathbf{c_1},e)$ w.p.1, and other equivalences between counterfactuals can be shown recursively.